kinfra/gradle-presets/README.md

 #### Java configuration (applied with `java` plugin)

-##### Java target version is 1.8
+##### Java target version is 11

-For now, default Java version in our projects is 1.8.
+For now, default Java version in our projects is 11.

 ##### Full exception info in tests

-When a test fails its exception's stack trace is being logged to console.
+When a test fails, its exception's stack trace is being logged to console.
 It helps to investigate failure on CI faster.

 ##### JUnit Platform for tests